Radboud-Glasgow Collaboration Fund

 Congratulations to the successful recipients of the 2021-22 funding call

 Radboud – Glasgow Collaboration Fund

+Information of the next funding call will be shared in early 2022.
 For the latest travel advice please check the University's Travel Safety and Overseas work page.
 Coronavirus outbreak: information for staff and students

 More information on the Radboud – Glasgow Collaboration Fund

 What is the Radboud – Glasgow Collaboration Fund?

 Radboud University and the University of Glasgow signed a Memorandum of Understanding in 2018 outlining plans to work closely together as strategic partners.
 One of the first initiatives was the introduction of the Radboud - Glasgow Collaboration Fund to promote projects in the following areas:

 - Research (in any discipline, for one-year projects - maximum budget for each project is £20,000)